githooks

 applypatch-msg

-This hook is invoked by git am script.
+This hook is invoked by git-am(1).
 It takes a single parameter, the

 name of the file that holds the proposed commit log message.
 Exiting

-with non-zero status causes git am to abort before applying the patch.
+with a non-zero status causes git am to abort before applying the

 The hook is allowed to edit the message file in place, and can be used

-to normalize the message into some project standard format (if the
+to normalize the message into some project standard format.
+It can also

 The default applypatch-msg hook, when enabled, runs the commit-msg